e-muzi/biosensor-analysis-platform/README.md

 3. **Analysis**
    - The app automatically analyzes both calibration strips and test areas
-   - Brightness values are calculated using HSV color space conversion
+   - Brightness values are calculated using RGB luminance formula
    - Concentrations are estimated by comparing test brightness to calibration curves

 4. **Results Interpretation**